 Chest X-Ray (for TB screening)

-Required for applicants 11 years and older.
-Screens for active pulmonary tuberculosis (TB), which is a ground for inadmissibility under IRPA s.38.
+Generally required for applicants 11 years and older.
+Screens for active pulmonary tuberculosis (TB), a communicable disease that can be a ground for inadmissibility under IRPA s.38.
+Tell the physician if you are or may be pregnant before the X-ray.

 Blood Tests